aap/librw/README.md

 =====

 This work in progress.
-The basics of DFFs and a few plugins are implemented.
+The basics of DFFs and many plugins are implemented (at least read&write).